Cougar Hoops win WNCC Cougar Golf Classic

 The defending champs The Legends finished third with a score of 54.85.
 The Legends were made up of Mike McKee, KC McKee, Rick Gable, and Ethan Bellairs.

-The COED division was won by the team of Libby +3 made up of Doug Jones, Luke Stobel, Libbie Stobel, and Kevin Hauser.
-Libby +3 shot a handicapped score of 50.31 to earn the $400 first prize from the golf pro shop.
+The COED division was won by the team of Libby +3 made up of Doug Jones, Luke Stobel, Libby Stobel, and Kevin Hauser.
+They shot a handicapped score of 50.31 to earn the $400 first-place prize from the golf pro shop.

 Libby +3 captured the top prize over the Sterling Cougars team of Todd Book, Jess Book, Josh Dorcey, and Tyler Blood who had a 54.9 score while the third-place team of Sedgewick Swatters finished with a 56.9 score.
 Sedgewick Swatters were made up of Coleton Spitz, Rachael Spitz, Parker Redfern, and Kayla Redfern.